 Has a Workplace Injury Derailed Your Finances?
 We’re Here to Help

-At Scott J. Sternberg & Associates, we are dedicated to helping injured employees get the compensation they deserve.
+At Sternberg / Forsythe, we are dedicated to helping injured employees get the compensation they deserve.
 If exposure to toxic chemicals has impacted your health, call our West Palm Beach office at 561-687-5660 to schedule a consultation.